 New York is one of few cities on Earth where you can spend a lifetime discovering new things every day.
 Even people that never visited NYC know about its most famous places like the Empire State Building, Central Park, the Hamptons or the Statue of Liberty.
 These are the first places people usually go to when visiting New York for 3-4 days.
 However, in the shadows of these attention-grabbing attractions lies a less-known side of New York City filled with hidden gems, quirky museums, less-famous but important monuments, and under-the-radar, untouristy places that don’t get as much attention but the experiences they offer are just as exciting.

 Many of these hidden gems in New York are only known to locals and fall out of the spotlight only because New York City has so many things to offer.
 However, life in NYC runs far deeper than the main tourist attractions and sights.
-If you’re ready to see a new side of the Big Apple, keep reading- here are the best-hidden gems in New York City.
+If you’re ready to see a new side of the Big Apple, filled with secret spots, amazing nature, and amazing eateries, keep reading- here are the best-hidden gems in New York City.
 If you’re only in town for only a few days and you want to see the main highlights, that’s okay too.
 You can always join a Big Bus tour that features the main tourist attractions.

 Side note: Keep in mind that there aren’t a lot of transport options to get to some of the places on this list.
 Hence, it would be a good idea to rent a car for your NYC trip.